Charles E W Bean, Diaries, AWM38 3DRL 606/15/1 - August 1915 - Part 1

 telescope at about 400yds.
 The earth

-Ts retreating up l other side of hill &
+Ts retreating up / other side o / hill or

 & later still Turks creeping into the